taikedz/handy-scripts/projects/secure-dir/README.md

 	secdir {mount|open} ACCOUNT [-to MOUNTPOINT] [LINK ...] secdir {unmount|close} ACCOUNT

-Uses a `.enc` directory in the current working directory to store the encrypted files.
+Uses a `secdir.enc` directory in the current working directory to store the encrypted files.

 The secure directory is mounted in the current working directory.